f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

     kubectl apply -f manifests/volterra-ingress-controller-subchart.yaml
     ```

-1. Verify the installation was successful by logging into Argo CD.
+1. Verify the installation was successful by logging into ArgoCD.
 Ensure that an application called `volterra-ingress-controller` has been installed, and is in sync and healthy.

 1. Click on the created `volterra-ingress-controller` application card in ArgoCD.